q3769/chunk4j/README.md

 ### The Stitcher

 ```
 public interface Stitcher {
     /**
      * @param chunk
      * @return Optional of the original data blob restored by stitching.
 Contains the restored bytes if the input chunk
-     *         is the last missing piece of the entire group of chunks; empty otherwise.
+     *         is the last missing piece of the entire group of chunks representing the orginal data; empty otherwise.
      */
     Optional<byte[]> stitch(Chunk chunk);
 }

 ```

 On the stitcher side, the `stitch` method is called repeatedly on all chunks.
-Whenever a meaningful group of chunks can form to restore an original data blob (bytes), such bytes are returned.
+Whenever a meaningful group of chunks can form to restore a complete original data blob (bytes), such bytes are returned.

 ```
 public class MyReceiver {